 Power oscillation damping capability

 The HVDC system shall be capable of contributing to the damping of power oscillations in connected AC networks.
 The control system of the HVDC system shall not reduce the damping of power oscillations.
 The relevant TSO shall specify a frequency range of oscillations that the control scheme shall positively damp and the network conditions when this occurs, at least accounting for any dynamic stability assessment studies undertaken by TSOs to identify the stability limits and potential stability problems in their transmission systems.
 The selection of the control parameter settings shall be agreed between the relevant TSO and the HVDC system owner.

+Article 30b

+HVDC System passivity

+(Legal text proposal proposed by ENTSO-E)

 Article 31